shammlo/covid-19-Tracker/readme.md

 List of TODOs for future development

--   Make the site un faster, smoother on mobile device.
+-   Make the site run faster, smoother on mobile device.
 -   Adding a world map with timeline for each case.

 ## Data Resources